Colorado Springs Harassment Attorney

 Domestic violence charges are commonly filed alongside C.R.S.
 18-9-111.
 Domestic violence can be applied to any criminal charge, and harassment is the one filed with it most frequently.
 It has the same impact on your firearm rights as a third-degree assault conviction would have, provided that the police use the right subsection when the charges are made.

 In Colorado, you should seek the help of a criminal lawyer to ensure that your gun rights are protected if you’re charged with harassment or domestic violence because the Federal definitions will be followed closely.

 A Conviction May Affect Your Employability

 Many employers refuse to hire people who have been convicted of a harassment charge out of fear that the applicant could be dangerous.
-When the case is over, we’ll focus on getting the criminal record sealed.
+We’ll focus on getting the criminal record sealed when the case is over.
 The good news – we have many ways that we’re able to defend you against harassment charges, protecting your criminal record at the same time.